 Marjorie Taylor Greene

-- Marjorie Taylor Greene is a Republican congresswoman representing Georgia's 14th congressional district since 2021.
-She is one of the most prominent figures in the MAGA movement, known for far-right positions and confrontational tactics.Source: Lowdown
+- Marjorie Taylor Greene is a Republican congresswoman who represented Georgia's 14th congressional district from 2021.
+She is one of the most prominent figures in the MAGA movement, known for FAR-right positions and confrontational tactics.Source: Lowdown

 - Why is Marjorie Taylor Greene against the Iran war?